What is physiotherapy?

 Physiotherapists have a four year university degree and post graduate training in muscle and joint conditions, orthopaedics, stroke and other areas.
 During this training over 1000 clinical hours are completed in a variety of different specialities.

 All physiotherapists employed in Forth Valley are Chartered Physiotherapists registered with the Health and Care Professions Council.

 What conditions do physiotherapists see?

 Physiotherapists are involved in treating a huge range of conditions in both outpatient and inpatient settings.

-Outpatient treatment is provided in the physiotherapy departments in Stirling Community Hospital, Falkirk Community Hospital and in 20 health centres across Forth Valley.
+Outpatient treatment is provided in the physiotherapy departments in Forth Valley Royal Hospital, Stirling Community Hospital and in 18 health centres across Forth Valley.
 Common condtions are:

 - neck and back pain